-But risk factors don’t tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And some people who get the disease may not have had any known risk factors.
-Even if a person with lung cancer has a risk factor, it is often very hard to know how much that risk factor may have contributed to the cancer.
+But having a risk factor, or even several, does not mean that you will get the disease.
+And some people who get the disease may have few or no known risk factors.

 Several risk factors can make you more likely to develop lung cancer.

 Cigar smoking and pipe smoking are almost as likely to cause lung cancer as cigarette smoking.
 Smoking low-tar or “light” cigarettes increases lung cancer risk as much as regular cigarettes.
-There is concern that menthol cigarettes may increase the risk even more since the menthol allows smokers to inhale more deeply.
+Smoking menthol cigarettes might increase the risk even more since the menthol allows smokers to inhale more deeply.

-Secondhand smoke: If you don’t smoke, breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer by almost 30%.
-Workers who have been exposed to tobacco smoke in the workplace are also more likely to get lung cancer.
+Secondhand smoke: If you don’t smoke, breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer.
 Secondhand smoke is thought to cause more than 7,000 deaths from lung cancer each year.

 Radon is a naturally occurring radioactive gas that results from the breakdown of uranium in soil and rocks.
-It cannot be seen, tasted, or smelled.
+You can’t see, taste, or smell it.
 According to the US Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer in this country, and is the leading cause among non-smokers.

 Outdoors, there is so little radon that it is not likely to be dangerous.
 But indoors, radon can be more concentrated.
-When it is breathed in, it enters the lungs, exposing them to small amounts of radiation.
+Breathing it in exposes your lungs to small amounts of radiation.
 This may increase a person’s risk of lung cancer.

-Workplace exposure to asbestos fibers is an important risk factor for lung cancer.
-Studies have found that people who work with asbestos (in some mines, mills, textile plants, places where insulation is used, shipyards, etc.) are several times more likely to die of lung cancer.
-In workers exposed to asbestos who also smoke, the lung cancer risk is much greater than even adding the risks from these exposures separately.
-It’s not clear to what extent low-level or short-term exposure to asbestos might raise lung cancer risk.
+People who work with asbestos (such as in mines, mills, textile plants, places where insulation is used, and shipyards) are several times more likely to die of lung cancer.
+Lung cancer risk is much greater in workers exposed to asbestos who also smoke.
+It’s not clear how much low-level or short-term exposure to asbestos might raise lung cancer risk.

-Both smokers and non-smokers exposed to asbestos also have a greater risk of developing mesothelioma, a type of cancer that starts in the pleura (the lining surrounding the lungs).
-Because it is not usually considered a type of lung cancer, mesothelioma is discussed in our document called Malignant Mesothelioma.
+People exposed to large amounts of asbestos also have a greater risk of developing mesothelioma, a type of cancer that starts in the pleura (the lining surrounding the lungs).
+For more on this type of cancer, see Malignant Mesothelioma.

 In recent years, government regulations have greatly reduced the use of asbestos in commercial and industrial products.
-It is still present in many homes and other older buildings, but it is not usually considered harmful as long as it is not released into the air by deterioration, demolition, or renovation.
-For more information, see our document called Asbestos.
+It’s still present in many homes and other older buildings, but it’s not usually considered harmful as long as it’s not released into the air by deterioration, demolition, or renovation.
+For more information, see Asbestos and Cancer Risk.